YodaLightsabr/terminalgames/README.md

 ## `🎮` Current Games
 - `rps` - Rock Paper Scissors
 - `devzat` - SSH chatrooom by @quackduck
+- `guessnum` - Guess the number between 1 and 100

 ## `💻` Contributing
 Add a game!
 Follow the structure used in `games/rps.js`.
 It would be cool to add a few more games.